This native plant blooms for months, attracting both birds and butterflies, and is practically bullet-proof once established.

 It is also a great plant because it is heat and drought tolerant once established, can grow in a range of soils, and has no serious insect or disease problems.

 Dwarf firebush (Hamelia patens var. glabra) is a related plant that is shorter, produces lighter colored flowers, has smoother leaves, and is not native.
 Nurseries will sometimes sell these same plants under the name Hamelia patens 'Dwarf' or 'Compacta.'
-There is also a cultivar called H. patens 'Firefly' that has leaves and flowers that are about half the normal size.
+There is also a new cultivar called H. patens 'Firefly' that has leaves and flowers that are about half the normal size.

 Planting and Care